AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 JTAG should be able to set values for all registers/pins in the system.
 If we want to use JTAG to debug, we design the system such that all ICs are chained by the JTAG data line.
 Then we propagate data for each pin.

 The number of bits we propagated should equals the the number of pins in the system when JTAG sets values for all pins of all the ICs in the system.
 By looking at the result (if the 2 numbers match) we will know if the ICs are properly soldered.
-When people say JTAG is designed for "boundary scan", this process is what they refer to.
+When people say JTAG is designed for "boundary scan", they are referring to this process.

-When we say "JTAG", we are refering to the collection of the external debug hardware to propagate JTAG data + the connection from the JTAG hardware to the ICs.
+When we say "JTAG", we are refering to both the external debug hardware to propagate JTAG data + the physical connection from the JTAG hardware to the ICs under test.

 > Of course, JTAG requires ICs to include some JTAG circuits as part of their design to work, which is a small cost compared to debugging cost.